WebMD Health News

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Limit alcoholic beverages.
 Daily use of alcohol may increase your risk for liver problems, especially when combined with pravastatin.
 Ask your doctor or pharmacist for more information.

 Older adults may be more sensitive to the side effects of this drug, especially muscle problems.

 This medication must not be used during pregnancy.
 Pravastatin may harm an unborn baby.
 Therefore, it is important to prevent pregnancy while taking this medication.
-Consult your doctor for more details and to discuss using at least 2 reliable forms of birth control (such as condoms, birth control pills) while taking this medication.
+Consult your doctor for more details and to discuss the use of reliable forms of birth control (such as condoms, birth control pills) while taking this medication.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.

 This medication passes into breast milk and may have undesirable effects on a nursing infant.
 Breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.

 Pravachol - User Reviews